terrysheng/azure-content-zhtw/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

     async public static Task ListBlobsSegmentedInFlatListing(CloudBlobContainer container)
     {
-        //List blobs to the console window, with paging.
+        // List blobs to the console window, with paging.
         Console.WriteLine("List blobs in pages:");

         int i = 0;
         BlobContinuationToken continuationToken = null;
         BlobResultSegment resultSegment = null;

-        //Call ListBlobsSegmentedAsync and enumerate the result segment returned, while the continuation token is non-null.
+        // Call ListBlobsSegmentedAsync and enumerate the result segment returned, while the continuation token is non-null.
-        //When the continuation token is null, the last page has been returned and execution can exit the loop. do
+        // When the continuation token is null, the last page has been returned and execution can exit the loop. do
         {
-            //This overload allows control of the page size.
+            // This overload allows control of the page size.
 You can return all remaining results by passing null for the maxResults parameter,
-            //or by calling a different overload.
-            resultSegment = await container.ListBlobsSegmentedAsync("", true, BlobListingDetails.All, 10, continuationToken, null, null);
+            // or by calling a different overload. resultSegment = await container.ListBlobsSegmentedAsync("", true, BlobListingDetails.All, 10, continuationToken, null, null);
             if (resultSegment.Results.Count<IListBlobItem>() > 0) { Console.WriteLine("Page {0}:", ++i); }
             foreach (var blobItem in resultSegment.Results)